Timothy Harry

 He has acted successfully in a recent HKIAC arbitration relating to the triggering of “buyout” provisions for “material breach” of a shareholders’ agreement.

-He has appeared in the only reported case on the allocation of costs in a double derivative action in an offshore (St Vincent) trusts context (Popely v Popely).
+He has appeared in the only reported English case on the allocation of costs in a double derivative action in an offshore (St Vincent) trusts context (Popely v Popely).

 He has acted successfully in an appeal in the Eastern Caribbean Court of Appeal dealing with the threshold requirements of a derivative action in the BVI (Basab Inc).